Apoorva7506/Unicode-Backend/README.md

 - Made required changes in settings.py.
 - Created urls.py in dcollect
 - Created index function in views.py and linked it to urls.py in dcollect and in main folder.
-- Used repuests module in index function to get data from required api.
+- Used requests module in index function to get data from required api.
 - Converted datestring to dateobject.
 - Created a list of dictionaries having only the specified data.(l)
 - Then displayed list data directly on the webpage.